We provide this service on the holiest place of Baisi Pahacha (the sacred 22 steps) inside Lord Jagannath Temple, Puri.

 All the substances to be used in the ceremony should be collected at least one day before the actual event.
 These substances should be received from the priests who are invited to conduct the ritual.
 Basil leaves, maize, black sesame seeds, and barley are some of the substances to be used, along with other instruments needed for the ritual.

 The ritual is followed by Brahman Bjoj to 7 Brahmins.
+A Mahaprasad packet is sent to the registered user by post along with a Lord Jagannath Idol.

 Write a reviewYour Name: